Necessary and sufficient conditions for the convergence of the consistent maximal displacement of the branching random walk: Preliminary results

-We introduce the law $\hat{\P}$ of a branching random walk with spine $(\T,V,w)$.
+We now define the law $\hat{\P}$ of a branching random walk with spine $(\T,V,w)$.
 It starts with a unique individual $w_0$ located at $0$ at time $0$.
 Its children are positioned according to a point process of law $\hat{\calL}$.
 The individual $w_1$ is then chosen at random among these children $u$ with probability proportional to $e^{-V(u)}$.
-Similarly at each generation $n$, every individual $u$ makes children independently, according to law $\calL$ if $u \neq w_n$ and $\hat{\calL}$ otherwise; and $w_{n+1}$ is chosen at random among the children $v$ of $w_n$ with probability proportional to~$e^{V(v)}$. \begin{proposition}[Spinal decomposition, Lyons \cite{Lyo97}] Assuming \eqref{eqn:boundary} and \eqref{eqn:variance}, for any $n \in \N$, we have $\hat{\P}_{|\calF_n} = \bar{\P}_{|\calF_n}$, and for any $|u|=n$,
+Similarly at each generation $n$, every individual $u$ makes children independently, according to law $\calL$ if $u \neq w_n$, or $\hat{\calL}$ otherwise; then $w_{n+1}$ is chosen at random among the children $v$ of $w_n$ with probability proportional to~$e^{-V(v)}$. \begin{proposition}[Spinal decomposition, Lyons \cite{Lyo97}] Assuming \eqref{eqn:boundary} and \eqref{eqn:variance}, for any $n \in \Z_+$, we have $\hat{\P}_{|\calF_n} = \bar{\P}_{|\calF_n}$, for any $|u|=n$,

-and $(V(w_n), n \geq 0)$ is a centred random walk with variance $\sigma^2$. \end{proposition}
+and $(V(w_n), n \in \Z_+)$ is a centred random walk with variance $\sigma^2$. \end{proposition}

-As a straightforward consequence of the spinal decomposition comes the celebrated many-to-one lemma, that links additive moments of the branching random walk with random walk estimates.
-Its origins can be tracked back to the early work of Kahane and Peyrière \cite{Pey74,KaP76}. \begin{lemma}[Many-to-one lemma] Assuming \eqref{eqn:boundary} and \eqref{eqn:variance}, there exists a centred random walk $(S_n)$ with variance $\sigma^2$ such that for any $n \in \N$ and measurable non-negative function $f$,
+The spinal decomposition is widely used in branching random walk literature.
+In particular, it implies the so-called many-to-one lemma, introduced for the first time by Kahane and Peyrière \cite{Pey,KaP}.
+For any $n \in \N$, for any measurable non-negative function $f : \R^{n+1} \to \R$, we have

+In other words, to compute the mean of an additive functional of the branching random walk, it is enough to compute the mean of a similar functional for the sole random walk $(V(w_n), n \geq 0)$, up to an exponential tilting.